what is cinnamon

 CINNAMON OIL ORAL INGESTION & INHALING

-Generally speaking only professional food processors or manufactures should mix Cinnamon oil for internal consumption.
-This is because of the sheer difficulty of mixing Cinnamon oil.
-Most people just don't have the skills to do this properly.
-But those who are not afraid, you can try.
+Generally speaking, only professional food processors or manufacturers should mix cinnamon oil for internal consumption.
+This is due to the sheer difficulty involved in properly mixing cinnamon oil—most people simply don’t have the necessary skills.
+However, if you’re confident and careful, you can try.

-• Using internally - Generally speaking Cinnamon Bark oil is the preferred oil for internal consumption and is often used in food flavoring (like in our tea) as a flavor enhancer, aroma booster and the like.
-Less than 2% can create a powerful effect.
+Cinnamon bark oil is generally the preferred choice for internal use and is often used as a food flavoring (such as in our tea) to enhance flavor and aroma.
+Less than 2% concentration can create a powerful effect.

-So if you think you can mix Cinnamon Bark Oil for internal consumption, then go ahead.
-It's food grade quality, but be careful.
-Just a drop will go a long way.
-They key is extreme moderation because you will not realize how powerful it is until some time has elapsed.
-The effects are cumulative.
+If you decide to mix cinnamon bark oil for internal consumption, go ahead—it’s food-grade quality—but be very careful.
+Just a drop goes a long way.
+The key is extreme moderation because its effects are cumulative, and you may not realize how powerful it is until some time has passed.

-• Topical Applications - Cinnamon Leaf Oil which we sell on this site is mostly used for topical applications because it is relatively inexpensive and more effective and efficient due to the high Eugenol content.
-While you can technically even take Cinnamon Leaf Oil internally, we do not recommend it.
-This is because it is not as refined as Bark Oil and has high Eugenol content which is good for other applications but is too high for internal consumption and is too harsh for your stomach linings.
+Cinnamon leaf oil, which we sell on this site, is mostly used for topical applications because it is relatively inexpensive and more effective due to its high eugenol content.
+While it can technically be taken internally, we do not recommend it.
+It is less refined than bark oil, has a high eugenol content (which is good for topical uses), but is too harsh for the stomach lining and internal consumption.

-• Using as an anti-bacterial - Cinnamon Bark Oil is sometimes used as an anti-bacterial disinfectant for but it would a be very expensive method.
-The scent of Cinnamon Bark Oil is even more refined than Cinnamon leaf Oil, and is perfect for use in an aroma diffuser.
-But here again, more than 2-3 drops will be over powering to point of creating nausea, headaches and difficulty breathing.
-But keep it at 2-3 drops per half a cup of water in an aroma diffuser and it gives off an amazing aroma that visitors to your home will absolutely love.
-Moderation is the key.
+Cinnamon bark oil is sometimes used as an antibacterial disinfectant, but this would be a very expensive method.
+The scent of cinnamon bark oil is even more refined than cinnamon leaf oil and is perfect for use in aroma diffusers.
+However, using more than 2–3 drops can be overpowering and may cause nausea, headaches, or difficulty breathing.
+Keep it to 2–3 drops per half cup of water in an aroma diffuser to enjoy an amazing aroma that visitors to your home will love.
+Moderation is key.

 cinnamon fried fish cinnamon fried fish types of cinnamon